Meet your 2019 Rattler Baseball Team

 Since 1986 Rattler Baseball has been an important part of the Otero Junior College campus.
 Hundreds of student athletes have worn the OJC uniform all the while they were building their athletic skills, gaining academic credentials and developing a path for their future.
 The OJC Baseball program focuses on the balance between athletic success and academic achievement.

-According to Carrillo, “the last two weeks of inter-squads and practice have produced a lot of positive things.
+With the 2019 season just a few short weeks away, the Rattlers feel confident that they are ready to start the season.
+“We’ve had a great fall season and the guys are excited to get the season going,” Carrillo stated.
+In preparation for the 2019 Spring Season, the Rattlers played a tough fall schedule facing several NCAA Division II programs.
+The Rattlers open the season February 2nd and 3rd against New Mexico Military Institute (NMMI).
+NMMI is always a good first test, especially on the road.
+The Rattlers will face NMMI in Roswell, NM, for a four game set, weather permitting.
+According to Coach Carrillo, “the last two weeks of inter-squads and practice have produced a lot of positive things.
 What we as a coaching staff have been excited about is the fact that we are not having to coach effort every day.
-Guys are coming out to the yard ready to work.
-Overall, we feel that the guys are continuing to make progress in a positive direction and they are excited to start spring season.”
+Guys are coming out to the yard ready to work and as a result we are making progress in a positive direction.
+Overall, we feel that the guys are prepared and they are excited to start spring season.”

-Anxious to see how his pitchers would perform in the first few weeks back from Christmas break in intersquads, Carrillo was happy that the weather allowed for outdoor practices.
+Carrillo and the staff were anxious to see how the pitching staff would perform in the first few weeks back from Christmas break.
 “For the most part, the guys came back from break ready to compete.
-The weather cooperated with us this January so guys were able to get outside which really helped.
-For the most part all the guys competed and threw strikes, especially for the first outing.
-Each time they go out on the mound, they will continue to get better and better,” said Carrillo.
+The weather cooperated with us for a few weeks in January so we were able to get outside which really helped us.
+The staff competed and threw strikes, especially for the first outing.
+Each time they go out on the mound, they will continue to get better and better,” Carrillo stated.